sifaka-ai/sifaka/VISION.md

 ## Technical Vision

+### PydanticAI-First Architecture
+**As of Sifaka 0.2.0, we are fully aligned with PydanticAI's development and vision.** PydanticAI represents the future of AI agent frameworks, and Sifaka will evolve alongside it:

+- **Native PydanticAI integration** as our primary chain implementation
+- **Tool-based extensibility** leveraging PydanticAI's powerful tool system
+- **Type-safe AI applications** with Pydantic's validation and serialization
+- **Modern async patterns** built on PydanticAI's foundation
+- **Aligned development roadmap** with PydanticAI's evolution

 ### MCP-First Architecture
 We're building for the future of AI infrastructure using the Model Context Protocol (MCP):